Maxakipust/id_pos/README.md

 There is more data in `weight.xlsx`
 There is example output in `run.out`

-Note, if running on an onDemand environment, there are 2 packages missing, `inflect`, and `chinese_whispers` To install these packages locally run `pip3 install inflect chinese_whispers --user`
+Note, if running on an onDemand environment, there are a few packages missing, `inflect`, `networkx`, and `chinese_whispers` To install these packages locally run `pip3 install inflect networkx chinese_whispers --user`

 To run without building the word2vec model and graph clustering: `python3 src/main` To run and build the word2vec model and graph clustering `python3 src/main long`